SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 The Tabs on the left side are:

-* Explorer - for viewing the files in your reposoitory
+* Explorer - for viewing the files in your repository
 * Search - to search for specific files and/or code
-* Source Control - for commiting changes to your repository
+* Source Control - for comiting changes to your repository
 * Run and Debug - for testing / executing web apps (not relevant for writing)
 * Extensions - for extending your VS Code experience, the same as on the desktop
 * Remote Explorer - for running a [Microsoft Codespaces environment](https://visualstudio.microsoft.com/services/github-codespaces/) from VS Code - a bit too advanced for writing articles